Wednesday, January 29, 2025

 What a fun experience this must have been.

-These are just 2 of my favorite ancestral photos but I feel they are well suited to this blog post.
+These are just two of my favorite ancestral photos but I feel they are well suited to this blog post.

 copyright 2025, Cheryl J. Schulte